dsmid/kindle-pw2-l10n-cs/README.md

 To be on the safe side I don't overwrite stock files and dirs but bind-mount the Czech replacement instead.
 The only addition to the system is a simple upstart config file that performs the bindings listed in userstore.
-This approach should work on all Kindle models, even Touch and Paperwhite 1 but I can't localize these because I don't own any of them.
+This approach should work on any Kindle model with touch screen, even Touch and Paperwhite 1 but I can't localize these because I don't own any of them.

 I'm looking for volunteers brave enough to test the localization or able to help with translation.